arijits17/udon/Udon/README.md

 variables.
 You may want to double check if all the path variables are set properly at this stage.

-Once that is done, update the `PATH` variable with the `RTool/bin` and update the `daikon` variable with the source folder where the DaikonPass resides.
+Once that is done, update the `PATH` variable with the `Udon/bin` and update the `daikon` variable with the source folder where the DaikonPass resides.
 DaikonPass folder exists in the `llvm-3.2.src/lib/Transforms/Daikon` folder.
 This folder should contain the `hook.h` and `hook.c` files, which contains the source for the *hook_assert* macro that we have defined.

-## How to use R\_Tool
+## How to use Udon
 ===========================
-RTool can be used in three modes.
+Udon can be used in three modes.

 1. Use the existing daikon infrastructure through a nitty gritty interface.
-1. Use the RTool infrastructure to generate invarint at all function entry-exit and around the global variable access locations.
+1. Use the Udon infrastructure to generate invarint at all function entry-exit and around the global variable access locations.
 1. Generate the invariants at various location varied dynamically using command line control.

-Before using RTool, check if you can have access to the three scripts:
+Before using Udon, check if you can have access to the three scripts:
 `controller_ui.py`,`runner_ui.py` and `r_tool_ui.py`.
-If it is not possible to access these scripts, then update the path variable properly in the RTool/exports.sh and check again.
+If it is not possible to access these scripts, then update the path variable properly in the Udon/exports.sh and check again.

-### 1. RTool for Daikon as is
+### 1. Udon for Daikon as is
 --------------------------------
-RTool can be used to run Daikon as is, in a more comprehensive way and using much shorter commands.
+Udon can be used to run Daikon as is, in a more comprehensive way and using much shorter commands.
 To compile the target program (the program for which you want to generate invariants) and dump the program points, run the command